-With regard to the book value per share component, for the 2015-2017 performance period, as in prior periods, if the Company's growth in book value per share placed it in the fourth (lowest) quartile of the plan companies, no bonus for the book value per share growth metric would be payable to any participant.
+Under the book value per share component, for the 2016-2018 performance period, if the Company's growth in book value per share placed it in the fourth (lowest) quartile of the plan companies, no bonus for the book value per share growth metric would be payable to any participant.
 If the Company's growth in book value per share exceeded all plan companies, each participant would receive the maximum amount payable for the metric (200% of the target amount).
 If the Company's growth in book value per share exceeded the fourth (lowest) quartile of the plan companies but did not exceed that of all plan companies, each participant would be entitled to a bonus amount (expressed as a percentage of target) calculated by applying straight-line interpolation for growth in book value per share between 0% (for being in the fourth (lowest) quartile of plan companies) and 200% (for growth in book value per share exceeding all plan companies).
 Plan companies acquired during the three-year performance period are excluded when calculating awards.

 In order for a participant to receive the target amount, the Company's growth in book value per share must be in the top 37.5% of the plan companies.

-The plan companies for the three-year period ended December 31, 2017 were:
+The plan companies for the three-year period ended December 31, 2018 were:

 - 1. Alleghany Corp.

 - 2. American Equity Investment Life Holding Co.

 - 3. American National Insurance Co.

 - 4. Arch Capital Group Ltd.

 - 5. Argo Group International Holdings, Ltd.

-- 6. Baldwin & Lyons Inc.
+- 6. Assurant, Inc.

 - 7. Chubb Limited

 - 8. Cincinnati Financial Corp.

 - 9. CNA Financial Corporation

 - 10. CNO Financial Group, Inc.

-- 11. Hanover Insurance Group, Inc.
+- 11. The Hanover Insurance Group, Inc.

 - 12. The Hartford Financial Services Group, Inc.

 - 13. Horace Mann Educators Corp.

 - 14. Lincoln National Corp.

 - 15. Markel Corporation

 - 16. Metlife, Inc.

 - 17. National Western Life Group, Inc.

-- 18. Protective Life Corp.
+- 18. Protective Insurance Corporation

-- 19. RLI Corp.
+- 19. Old Republic International Corporation

-- 20. Symetra Financial Corporation
+- 20. RLI Corp.

 - 21. Travelers Companies, Inc.

+- 22. Voya Financial, Inc.

-- 22. W.R.
+- 23. W.R.
 Berkley Corporation

-- 23. XL Group plc

-The Company's growth in book value per share for the period from January 1, 2015 through December 31, 2017 placed it 10th in comparison to the plan companies (entitling each participant to 95.7% of the target bonus for this component).
-As a result, each Co-CEO was entitled to a bonus in dollars of \$1,195,652 for 2017, and each of Mr. Consolino and Mr. Berding was entitled to a bonus in dollars for this component of \$358,696 for 2017.
+The Company's growth in book value per share for the period from January 1, 2016 through December 31, 2018 placed it seventh in comparison to the plan companies (entitling each participant to 133.3% of the target bonus for this component).
+As a result, each Co-CEO was paid a bonus in dollars of \$1,666,667 for 2018, and each of Mr. Consolino and Mr. Berding was paid a bonus in dollars for this component of \$500,000 for 2018.

-With regard to the 2015-2017 performance period, if the return on equity percentage equaled or exceeded 12%, the participant would receive the maximum bonus amount attributed to this metric.
+With regard to the 2016-2018 performance period, if the return on equity percentage equaled or exceeded 12%, the participant would receive the maximum bonus amount attributed to this metric.
 If the return on equity percentage equals or is less than 9%, the participant would receive no bonus amount attributed to this metric.
 For a return on equity greater than 9% but less than 12%, the bonus amount will be calculated by applying straight-line interpolation rounded to the nearest whole dollar amount.
 Each participant's target bonus of 50% of the maximum bonus for the return on equity component would be earned if the Company's return on equity equaled 10.5% for the three-year period.

-The Company's annual average return on equity for 2015-2017 was 12.1% (entitling each participant to 200% of the target bonus for this component).
-As a result, each Co-CEO was entitled to a bonus in dollars of \$2,500,000, and each of Mr. Consolino and Mr. Berding was entitled to a bonus in dollars for this component of \$750,000, for the three-year performance period ended December 31, 2017.
+The Company's annual average return on equity for 2016-2018 was 13.5% (entitling each participant to 200% of the target bonus for this component).
+As a result, each Co-CEO was paid a bonus of \$2,500,000, and each of Mr. Consolino and Mr. Berding was paid a bonus for this component of \$750,000.